Diego-dbo/Dutch_Climate_Crop_Project/README.md

 # Dutch Wheat and Climate Dynamics: A Data Analysis (1961-2022)

 ## **Key Insights**
-This analysis focuses on the relationship between wheat production in the Netherlands and climatic factors such as temperature and precipitation from 1961 to 2022.
-Below are the main insights drawn from the data.

 ## 1. Evolution of Wheat Production in the Netherlands
 - **Yield**: Between 1961 and 2022, wheat yield in the Netherlands grew by **138.93%**, increasing from 3.93 to 9.39 tons per hectare.
 Annual yield averages provided by the FAO, covering the period from **1961 to 2022**, were used (Dashboard - Temporal Analysis of Wheat Yield).